Ikat: Definition, History & Design

 Ikat fabrics are beautiful, intriguing, and always in style.
 While other types of patterning come in and out of fashion, there is something about ikat that manages to always stay relevant.
 It’s nothing new.
 This has been the case around the world and throughout history.

 What exactly is ikat?

-This is what makes ikat so interesting when compared to other types of resist dyeing.
+This is what makes ikat so interesting when compared to other types of shibori and resist dyeing.
 The pattern is made to the actual threads before being constructed into a fabric.

 Ikat is usually described using terms that refer to which threads are dyed.

 - Warp Ikat: where only the warp threads are bound.
 This is the most common.

 - Weft Ikat: where only the weft threads are bound.

 - Compound Ikat: where both the warp and weft threads are bound, but their designs are independent of each other.